Wamatica – A structural Grammar

 The development continues here.

-This website is the books operational extension — where wamatica, formerly kwantamica, is explored, refined, and applied.
+This website is the books operational extension — where wamatica END, formerly kwantamica ND, is explored, refined, and applied.

 You will find how wamatica can be made operational — without turning into yet another mechanical model.